Title

 President Gloria Macapagal-Arroyo issues Executive Order No. 265 to establish a comprehensive program on combating transnational crime in the Philippines, emphasizing the importance of coordinated national and international efforts, adherence to the rule of law, community participation, and strengthening information gathering and law enforcement operations.

-Key principles include: a comprehensive coverage of various transnational crimes; adherence to the rule of law and respect for constitutional rights; concerted and coordinated efforts among government agencies; active community participation; and vigorous pursuit of regional and international cooperation.
+The principles include: (1) a comprehensive approach covering specified crimes; (2) strict adherence to the doctrine of the rule of law and respect for constitutional rights; (3) systematic orchestration and regular coordination among agencies; (4) active engagement of communities at the grassroots; and (5) vigorous pursuit of mutual assistance and cooperation with regional and international partners.

-Covered transnational crimes include money laundering and financial crimes, trafficking in persons, piracy and armed robbery against ships, illicit trade in small arms and light weapons, illegal trafficking of drugs and psychotropic substances, fraud, cyberspace crime, intellectual property rights violations, smuggling, and other crimes affecting national stability and security.
+It covers money laundering and other financial crimes, trafficking in persons, piracy and armed robbery against ships, illicit trade in small arms and light weapons, illegal trafficking of drugs and psychotropic substances, fraud, cyberspace crime, intellectual property rights violations, smuggling, and other crimes affecting national stability and security.

-These councils and boards, including the Anti-Money Laundering Council and Dangerous Drugs Board, maintain their specific functions under existing laws but work closely with the SETC to harmonize and integrate government efforts against transnational crime, submitting periodic reports through the SETC to the President.
+They continue to perform their specific functions as mandated, but must work closely with the SETC to harmonize and integrate government efforts against transnational crime, including submitting periodic reports to the President through the SETC.

-The PCTC provides technical, operational, and administrative support to the SETC and continues its role headed by an Executive Director, assisting in implementing the comprehensive program against transnational crime.
+The PCTC must provide technical, operational, and administrative support to the SETC in addition to its mandated functions, and it continues to be headed by an Executive Director.

-Funding is sourced from available funds identified by the Secretary of Budget and Management, with the budget for the SETC and PCTC incorporated into the Office of the President's budget proposals for succeeding years.
+It is sourced from available funds identified by the Secretary of Budget and Management, and the office of the SETC and the PCTC’s total annual appropriations for succeeding years are incorporated in the budget proposal of the Office of the President.

 Analyze Cases Smarter, Faster